 How to Work with Us

-If you’d like to explore a partnership with the Democratic Knowledge Project, please contact our Senior Manager for Partnerships and Engagement, Michael Blauw (email@example.com) and the Strategic Initiatives Project Officer, Katie Giles (firstname.lastname@example.org).
+If you’d like to explore a partnership with the Democratic Knowledge Project K-12 initiative, please contact the DKP’s Strategic Initiatives Project Officer, Katie Giles (firstname.lastname@example.org).
 As a first step, we will set up a needs assessment conversation so that we can learn more about the needs of your district, school, and classroom, and so that you can learn more about what we can offer.
 We will then follow up with a proposal development process in order to establish a formal partnership.
 Once appropriate decision-makers in your district or school have signed off on the proposal, we can get to work.